To Tell the Truth: 1990–1991, NBC

-To Tell the Truth returned to NBC for a run that lasted just nine months from September 3, 1990, to May 31, 1991.
+To Tell the Truth returned to NBC for a run that lasted only eight months, from September 3, 1990 (Labor Day) to May 31, 1991.
 Unlike previous versions that originated from New York, the 1990 version was taped at NBC's The Burbank Studios in California.
 The show's theme music was an orchestral remix of the 1969–78 theme (minus the lyrics), and the show utilized the block-letter logo from 1973 to 1978.
 All episodes of this series exist and have aired on GSN in reruns.

 Actor Richard Kline hosted two pilot episodes with Charlie O'Donnell as announcer; one of these was accidentally aired as the premiere episode in the Eastern and Central time zones.
-The first regular host was A Current Affair reporter Gordon Elliott, with Burton Richardson announcing (O'Donnell served as his substitute).
-After eight weeks, a dispute with Elliott's former employers in Australia temporarily forced him off American television altogether; his replacement was then-frequent panelist Lynn Swann.
-Swann, the first African-American host of Truth, held that job for 14 weeks, until his job as a reporter for ABC Sports at the time forced him to leave.
-Alex Trebek was brought in as his replacement for the remainder of the run, at the same time he was hosting Classic Concentration on NBC and Jeopardy! in syndication.
-Mark Goodson filled in for two episodes Trebek missed when, during a taping, his wife Jean went into labor with their son Matthew.
+Australian A Current Affair reporter Gordon Elliott hosted To Tell the Truth for its first eight weeks (September 3 to October 26, 1990).
+The bespectacled Elliott bore a passing resemblance to former To Tell the Truth emcee and panelist Bill Cullen.
+A dispute with Elliott's former employers in Australia temporarily forced him off American television altogether; his replacement was then-frequent panelist Lynn Swann.
+Swann, the first African-American host of To Tell the Truth, hosted the show for the next 14 weeks (October 29, 1990 to February 1, 1991) until his job as a reporter for ABC Sports at the time forced him to leave.
+Alex Trebek was brought in as his replacement for the remainder of the run (February 4 to May 31, 1991), at the same time he was hosting Classic Concentration on NBC and Jeopardy! in syndication.
+Mark Goodson filled in for two episodes Trebek missed when his wife Jean went into labor during a taping with their son Matthew.
+The announcer for the 1990 series was Burton Richardson (O'Donnell served as his substitute).